seinecle/blog/_posts/2022-04-09-pdf-matcher-tool-for-journalists.md

 ... and was disappointed to get no reply.
 But looking back at the original post, I realized it got tons of replies (91 so far), with "less than helpful comments" but also pointers to useful resources.

-I'll post links to them here for your convenience, noting whether they are desktop solutions 💻, browser-based ☁️ or command-line interfaces 🔤 and whether it is free ✔️ or not 💰:
+Here is a summary of the solutions to sift through pdfs to search for expressions (free ✔️ or not 💰):

-### In-browser solutions ☁️:
+### In-browser solutions ☁️

 * [Documentcloud](https://www.documentcloud.org/home) ✔️
 * [Google Drive](https://drive.google.com) ✔️
 * [Google Journalist Studio's Pinpoint](https://journaliststudio.google.com/pinpoint/about) ✔️

-### Desktop solutions 💻:
+### Desktop solutions 💻

 * [Aleph](https://docs.alephdata.org/)  ✔️
 * [Open Semantic Search](https://opensemanticsearch.org/) ✔️